purescript-react/purescript-react-basic/README.md

   { label :: String
   }

--- Create a component by passing a record to the `reactComponent` function.
+-- Create a component by passing a record to the `react` function.
--- The `render` function takes the props and current state, as well as a -- state update callback, and produces a document. example :: ReactComponent ExampleProps example = reactComponent
+-- The `render` function takes the props and current state, as well as a -- state update callback, and produces a document. example :: ReactComponent ExampleProps example = react
   { initialState: { counter: 0 }
   , receiveProps: \_ _ _ -> pure unit
   , render: \{ label } { counter } setState ->